alexpate/www/README.md

 - `git clone https://github.com/alexpate/www`
 - `npm install`
-- To develop the site: `npm run start`
+- To develop the site: `npm run dev`
 - To build the site for production: `npm run build`
-- The site should now be running at http://localhost:8080
+- The site should now be running at http://localhost:3000

 ## Say hello!